ACM40960/project-YeswanthKaki/README.md

 # Implementation

-1) Save all the project_test data and the saved models in a common folder.
+1) Save all the project_test data and the saved models EmotionPredictor.h5 and SignLanguagePredictor.h5 and Final_Project_Test.ipynb in a common folder.
-2) Unzip the project_test folder.
-3) Open the Final_project_test.ipynp file to test the project.
+2) Open the Final_project_test.ipynp file to test the project.
-4) The project_test folder contained three separate samples of test data.
+3) The project_test folder contained few separate samples of test data.
-5) Any sample can be tested by altering the path in accordance with the selected sample.
+4) Any sample can be tested by altering the path in accordance with the selected sample.

 # Example